Auburn vs. Mississippi State NCAA Football Odds, Plays and Insights | November 13, 2021

 Auburn Stats and Trends

-- In Auburn's nine games this year, it has five wins against the spread.
+- Auburn has five wins against the spread in nine games this season.

 - The Tigers have covered the spread twice this season when favored by 5.5 points or more (in three chances).